 In completing the budget section in ESA, the budget must include the CFP Request located in the first column, and any other sources of funds needed to undertake the project located in the remaining columns.
+These columns are named and designated by the applicant as the budget is entered in ESA.
 The CFP Request column must reflect the total contribution amount.
 Do not include the tax credit amount.
 The tax credit amount will be determined based on the contribution amount.